$0.00

 Seminole

-To make their hair into a disc-shaped fan, they would wrap their hair over a sheet of cardboard, which remained under the hair.
-This was popular among the Seminole tribe.
-However, modern women rarely wear this hairstyle.
+To make a bonnet, they would wrap their hair over a sheet of board, which remained under the hair.

 Today, many Seminole dolls feature this traditional women’s Native American hairstyle.